Tukwila Fire Marshal

 Tukwila Fire Department Fire Investigators are firefighters that determine the cause and the origin of fires in our response area.
 Most fires are unintentional or accidental in nature.
 However, some of our fires are determined to be suspicious fires.
 Fire Investigators also work closely with the Tukwila Police Department in preparing cases for referral to Prosecuting Attorney’s Office when appropriate.

-If you have questions for our staff, or would like to report suspicious activity, please contact the Fire Investigations Unit at (206) 575-4407.
+If you have questions for our staff or would like to report suspicious fire activity, you can contact a Fire Investigator via email at FireMarshal@TukwilaWa.gov or (206) 575-4407.

 Arson Tip Hotline